Otlis Sampimon Otlis Sampimon

 My journey continue to marvel and try to look with fresh eyes at "normal" subjects such as the orange tip and the small veined white.

-More images in the gallery “New Work”.
+More images in the gallery “Insects”.

 Enjoy!